Download San Diego Zoo Safari Park Accessibility Guide (PDF)

 In order to maintain a safe pedestrian environment and the desired pace and flow of visitor traffic, the parks do not allow guests to bring or use most wheeled vehicles within the grounds.
 Bicycles, tricycles, scooters, skateboards, roller skates, and similar modes of transportation are not allowed within the grounds.
 The parks allow strollers as well as the following mobility-assistive devices for use by guests with disabilities: wheelchairs, electric scooters, and Segways®.
 All Segways entering the parks must be operated in “turtle” mode so as not to disrupt the desired pace of the visitor traffic at the parks and disturb other guests.

-The parks provide accommodations to people who need mobility assistance while on our grounds.
-Several means of transportation throughout the parks are available to all guests, and shuttle service is available for guests with limited mobility and guests who use wheelchairs.
-Shuttle service can be arranged by asking any employee to call for service.
-The parks also offer for rent a limited number of wheelchairs and electric scooters.
-In addition, the parks provide free admission for a personal attendant/caregiver to accompany a guest who requires such help in order to access the public programs, activities, and facilities of the parks.
+The Safari Park provides accommodations to people who need mobility assistance while on our grounds.
+Shuttle service is available for guests with limited mobility and guests who use wheelchairs, running on a continuous loop stopping at Park Base and Okavango Outpost.
+The Park also offers a limited number of wheelchairs and electric scooters for rent.
+In addition, the Park provides free admission for a personal attendant/caregiver to accompany a guest who requires such help to access the Park's public programs, activities, and facilities.

 San Diego Zoo Wildlife Alliance reserves the right to modify this policy at any time as it deems appropriate.